By Dr Subhash Kapila

 The Trump Administration would be well advised not to let history be repeated again in Afghanistan of Pakistan Army/ISI perfidies.
 United States deterrence needs to be strongly and effectively imposed on Pakistan.

 (Dr Subhash Kapila is a graduate of the Royal British Army Staff College, Camberley and combines a rich experience of Indian Army, Cabinet Secretariat, and diplomatic assignments in Bhutan, Japan, South Korea and USA.
 Currently, Consultant International Relations & Strategic Affairs with South Asia Analysis Group.
-He can be reached at [email protected])
+He can be reached at [email protected]m)